Khoury-srg/Viper/Readme.md

 If you want to generate new histories, see [Viper bench](https://github.com/Khoury-srg/ViperBench).

 ## How to run?
-For artifact evaluation, you may contact us to setup google cloud VMs for you.
+For artifact evaluation, you may contact us to setup google cloud VMs for you by leaving hotcrp comment.

 ### Using Docker (Recommended)
 We prepared a docker file for easier reproduction in the `cobraplus_backend/cobraplus/docker` folder.